oorja built with your privacy in mind, ensuring the content and communications stay confidential among collaborating users.

-- Whether it's terminal-streams or any other collaboration app, no content-data is stored on any server.
+- All content-data is encrypted in transit and rest.
 By content-data we mean terminal-stream-text, chat-messages, diagrams, code or any data created among room-participants using the collaborative apps.

 - Content-data is synced among participants using secure transports (TLS) when they are online in the room.
-Content-data is also end-to-end encrypted using 128-bit AES: oorja servers, and even trusted certficate authorities cannot read into it without the secret key. (kept is room's secret link's fragment.
+Content-data is also end-to-end encrypted using 128-bit AES-GCM: oorja servers, and even trusted certficate authorities cannot read into it without the secret key (kept is room's secret link's fragment.
 The application does not send the secret key to any server or third party).

-- Collaborative apps store content-data on users personal devices (browser storage).
-It is not stored by any cloud service.
+- Collaborative apps store content-data on users personal devices (browser storage) encrypted with room-key.

 Data is stored within the US, and not shared with any third party.
 There are no ads or tracking on this website.

 - Payment processingStripe for Payment Processing: We use Stripe, a leading online payment service provider, to process payments made through our app.
 Stripe specializes in secure online transactions.
 Please note that we do not store or have access to your credit card details.
 This information is directly managed by Stripe, which adheres to the highest industry standards for data security and privacy.
 For more information on Stripe’s security practices, please visit their website.